-2Section provides 2635.202(c)(5) one further limitation: employees may not accept "vendor promotional training," defined in section 2635.203(q), in violation of any applicable procurement regulations, policies or guidance.
-OGE added this limitation to ensure that any gift would be consistent with the on vendor promotional training in the Information Resources Management Regulation, which was issued by the General Services Administration (GSA).
-57 Federal Register However, the GSA regulation 35006, 35012-13 (August 7, 1992). was rescinded in 1996, and OGE is aware of no Governmentwide regulation, policy or guidance that has taken its place. extent that any agency has its own procurement regulations, policies or guidance regarding vendor promotional training, employees may not rely on the OGE gift exceptions to accept a gift that would be inconsistent with such guidelines.
+2Section 2635.202(c)(5) provides one further limitation: employees may not accept "vendor promotional training," defined in section 2635.203(g), in violation of any applicable procurement regulations, policies or guidance.
+OGE added this limitation to ensure that any gift would be consistent with the guidelines on vendor promotional training in the Information Resources Management Regulation, which was issued by the General Services Administration (GSA).
+57 Federal Register 35006, 35012-13 (August 7, 1992).
+However, the GSA regulation was rescinded in 1996, and OGE is aware of no Government-wide regulation, policy or guidance that has taken its place. extent that any agency has its own procurement regulations, policies or guidance regarding vendor promotional training, employees may not rely on the OGE gift exceptions to accept a gift that would be inconsistent with such guidelines.
 See also the discussion of "Contractor-Sponsored Seminars and Similar Events" below.

-in permitting attendance at certain group events where food is served so that employees may be able to meet on a less formal basis and have an interchange of ideas with a variety of individuals, including members of nongovernmental groups, legislators and other Government agency personnel, who are interested in but may have divergent positions on the same issues."
+conduct regulations of many agencies."
+56 Federal Register 33777, 33782 (July 23, 1991).
+3 OGE previously had explained the basic purposes of such a provision: "We believe that there are certain instances where an agency may have a legitimate interest in permitting attendance at certain group events where food is served so that employees may be able to meet on a less formal basis and have an interchange of ideas with a variety of individuals, including members of nongovernmental groups, legislators and other Government agency personnel, who are interested in but may have divergent positions on the same issues."
 OGE Informal Advisory Memorandum 87 x 13 (emphasis added).
 OGE emphasized that the focus was on "the larger group gathering where the invitees and/or the hosts are more diverse."
 Id. at fn.
 1 (emphasis added).

-These same purposes are still embodied section 2635.204(g)(2).
-In defining a WAG, the rule provides a two-part standard that emphasizes both the size of the gathering and the diversity of views or interests represented: "[a] gathering is widely attended if it is expected that a large number of persons will attend and that persons with a diversity will be present." views or interests 5 § 2635.204(g)(2).
-The rule does not use any numerical standards to define the necessary size or diversity of a WAG.
-5 However,
+These same purposes are still embodied in section 2635.204(g)(2).
+In defining a WAG, the rule provides a two-part standard that emphasizes both the size of the gathering and the diversity of views or interests represented: "[a] gathering is widely attended if it is expected that a large number of persons will attend and that persons with a diversity of views or interests will be present."
+5 C.F.R. § 2635.204(g)(2).
+The rule does not use any numerical standards